Supervision Interpolation via LossMix: Generalizing Mixup for Object Detection and Beyond: Related Work

 \paragraph{Cross-Domain Object Detection} There are two main approaches for object detection: one-stage object detectors that attempt to perform localization and classification simultaneously~\cite{ssd,yolo}, and two-stage object detectors that first generate object proposals and then perform classification and bounding box refinement in the second stage~\cite{faster_rcnn}.
 Domain Adaptation based approaches aims to build a robust detectors that can generalize well to a target domain with limited or no labeled data.
-These methods can either explicitly align the feature distributions using a specific distance metric~\cite{long2015icml,long2016nips,sun2016aaai}, or implicitly align the distributions using an adversarial loss ~\cite{ganin2016jmlr,hoffman2018icml,long2018nips} or GAN~\cite{lee2021cvpr,murez2018cvpr}.
-While most current works in domain adaptation focus on image classification~\cite{ da_det_image_stats, da_adamatch, da_bridge_domain, da_transformer_improve, da_cls_dine, da_crowd_cnt, da_geotexaug, da_cls_seg_pareto, da_seg_style_fog, da_cls_slimmable, da_cls_det_smooth, da_transformer_safe}, a few have delved into object detection~\cite{ umt, da_det_pit, da_det_progressive, amt, da_det_ssal, simrod}.
-Data mixing~\cite{cutmix,mixup} is appealing in the context of UDA because of the opportunity to strategically blend cross-domain information during training.
+These methods can either explicitly align the feature distributions using a specific distance metric~\cite{long2015icml,long2016nips,sun2016aaai}, or implicitly align the distributions using an adversarial loss ~\cite{ganin2016jmlr,hoffman2018icml,long2018nips} or GAN~\cite{murez2018cvpr,lee2021cvpr}.
+While most current works in domain adaptation focus on image classification~\cite{ da_det_image_stats, da_cls_seg_pareto, da_seg_style_fog, da_cls_slimmable, da_adamatch, da_bridge_domain, da_transformer_improve, da_cls_dine, da_crowd_cnt, da_geotexaug, da_cls_det_smooth, da_transformer_safe}, a few have delved into object detection~\cite{ da_det_pit, da_det_progressive, umt, da_det_ssal, simrod, amt}.
+Data mixing is appealing in the context of UDA because of the opportunity to strategically blend cross-domain information during training.
 To our best knowledge, the topic of data mixing for cross-domain object detection remains largely understudied~\cite{afan}.
-We are interested in exploring the potential of LossMix when applied to UDA.
+In this work, we explore the application of LossMix to UDA.